-The Trans-Pacific Partnership (TPP) is a massive free trade agreement involving Australia, the US and ten other countries, which reduces our democratic rights while increasing the rights of global corporations.
+The original Trans-Pacific Partnership (TPP-12) was a massive free trade agreement involving Australia, the US and ten other countries, which reduces our democratic rights while increasing the rights of global corporations.

 - Democracy.
 It allows global corporations to sue governments over health, environment and public interest laws.
 Read more.

 - Health.
-Medicines will be more expensive because of stronger monopoly rights for pharmaceutical companies to charge higher prices for longer.
+Stronger monopoly rights for pharmaceutical companies to charge higher prices for longer.
 Read more.

-Despite all the downsides of the deal, economists and the World Bank predicted it would not deliver promised jobs and growth.
+Economists and the World Bank predicted The TPP 12 would not deliver promised jobs and growth.